 I’ve been having key lime pie as long as I can remember.
 I have tried several recipes and always found that I preferred the crust of one and the filling of another, etc. So, I decided to test mixing my favorites and the results did not disappoint.
 I buy Nabisco Honey Graham Crackers brand specifically because they have “stay fresh” packs that hold 8 crackers each.
 Plus the honey in the cracker means you don’t have to add too much sugar.
 Also, the left overs in the box won’t go stale right away since they are individually packaged.
 The crust turns out crispy and thick, not too buttery but definitely toasty, with a deep golden color.
 As for the filling, it is sweet but not too sweet that you can’t appreciate the tartness of the limes.
 This is a simple recipe with just a few ingredients and is also easy to make.

-Rule #1 when making Key Lime Pie…USE FRESH.
-Bottled juice is bitter and just won’t do.
-The best time to make this pie is summer (June-August) when the limes are at their peak.
+Rule #1 when making Key Lime Pie…Try to use actual key limes.
+If they’re unavailable in your area use limes and lemon, or bottled key lime juice.
+The best time to make this pie is summer (June-August) when the key limes are at their peak.
 I like to buy the key limes that are just ripened, or I leave them on my kitchen counter a couple of days, until they’re just right.
 These little limes pack a ton of juice; however if they are too hard/green, you won’t have enough juice and your pie might be a bit bitter or the condensed milk will overpower the citrus.
 Ideally, you’ll need a pound of limes, which is approximately 13 limes, turning out 1 full cup of key lime juice.
-I always serve this pie with whipped cream.
+If you’re substituting with limes abs lemon, use 1/4 cup lemon juice and 3/4 lime juice.
+I always serve this pie with whipped cream, but you can also make a merengue topping.
 I make my cream for this pie on the bland side, meaning, I barely add sugar.
 The blandness of the less sweet whipped cream is a great compliment to the sweet/tart pie!
 Give it try, you’ll love it!

 - 20 squares Nabisco Honey Graham Crackers